Haryana to float global tenders to procure COVID-19 vaccines | Health

 Global tenders would be floated by the Haryana government for procurement of COVID-19 vaccines to ensure that all those above 18 in the state are inoculated, Health Minister Anil Vij said on Thursday.

 During the past few weeks, COVID cases in Haryana have witnessed a surge.
-The number of total active cases in the state, as of May 12, was 1,07,058.
+The number of total active cases in the state, as on May 12, were 1,07,058.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)